 We are the explainers, and we are going to explain – here and now – three very good reasons that is the case.

-- While the instruments themselves are the same, on the iPad we only sell individual instruments, not the bundles that are available in the desktop versions.
+- While the instruments themselves are the same, on the iOS we only sell individual instruments, not the bundles that are available in the desktop versions.
 The different packaging of the instruments makes it complicated to combine the versions in a single purchase.

 - Our desktop versions DO include compatibility with quite a few formats for macOS and Windows: VST, VST3, Audio Units (macOS), AAX, NKS.
 There is quite a bit of time and work consumed in creating these compatibilities, fixing bugs with all of them, and maintaining them as the operating systems and the formats themselves are developed and change.
 Look – see that programmer over there with the tired look and the dark circles under her eyes?
 She’s the poor soul who has to do all that work, and she NEEDS to get paid enough to take herself out to dinner or shopping once in a while.
 That’s only fair.

-So, there you have three perfectly fine reasons that we really have no choice but to have iPad and desktop versions of SWAM instruments be separate purchases at different prices.
+So, there you have three perfectly fine reasons that we really have no choice but to have iOS and desktop versions of SWAM instruments be separate purchases at different prices.
 We hate to trouble you with all of these details, but we fully appreciate your need to understand why we ask you for your hard-earned money twice for each instrument.
-But look at the whole picture: where else can you even find software instruments as lifelike and fun to play on either desktop computers or the iPad?
+But look at the whole picture: where else can you even find software instruments as lifelike and fun to play on either desktop computers or the iOS?